ArrogantGao/Personal_Materials/job_talk/main.typ

 === Tensor Networks

-Tensor network (TN) is a powerful tool to represent and manipulate high-dimensional data, and have been used in various fields such as quantum physics, machine learning and combinatorial optimization.
+Tensor network (TN) is a powerful tool to represent and manipulate high-dimensional data, and have been used in various fields such as quantum physics and machine learning.

 #subpar.grid(
   figure(image("figs/tn_manybody.png"), caption: [